joseeden/joeden/docs/099-Project-Management/020-Jira.md

 It's a great way to bring awareness to any issue that requires escalation.
 You may need to flag an issue that is in danger of missing its delivery date.
 Or flag an issue that's blocked by another task or problem.

-🚩To add a flag to an issue:
+To add a flag to an issue:

 * Open an issue
 * Select the ellipses ••• and select Add flag